1006029 - Critical Approaches to Sexuality

 Upon successful completion of this course, you will be able to:

-- Think critically and challenge assumptions about gender and sexuality
+- Critique and challenge assumptions about human sexualities

-- Discuss key issues in theory about sexuality and understand how these apply to therapeutic conversations about intimacy, sex and sexuality
+- Identify central issues about sexuality in theory and research and explain the application to therapeutic conversations about intimacy, sex, and sexuality

-- Reflect on how your social locations, values, beliefs and experiences regarding sexuality shape you as a therapist
+- Analyze how one’s social locations, values, beliefs, and experiences regarding sexuality shape one’s professional identity and work with clients

 - Gendered and Transgendered Identities